kyverno/website/content/en/docs/Monitoring Kyverno With Prometheus Metrics/_index.md

 ---
 title: Monitoring Kyverno
-description: Monitor the activities associated with the Kyverno policies applied over your cluster with Prometheus-compliant metrics.
+description: Monitor Kyverno policy metrics with Prometheus
 weight: 65
 ---

 ## Introduction

-As a cluster admistrator or just a normal dev associated with a Kubernetes cluster, it can certainly prove to be beneficial for you to have capabilities around monitoring the state of the Kyverno policies applied over your cluster.
-Things like tracking the policies, the changes associated with them, the activity associated with the incoming requests hitting them and the results associated with them can prove to be extremely useful as a part of cluster-observability compliance.
+As a cluster admistrator, it is beneficial for you to have capabilities to monitor the state and execution of the Kyverno policies applied over your cluster.
+Things like tracking the applied policies, the changes associated with them, the activity associated with the incoming requests processed, and the results associated with policies can prove to be extremely useful as a part of cluster observability and compliance.

-Alongside this, providing a non-rigid granularity of monitoring the above targets from rule's level to policy's level to entire admission request's level would give you enough flexibility to extract a diversified set of insights from these metrics depending on your need or/and SLA requirements.
+In addition, providing flexible monitoring of targets from the rule level or policy level to entire cluster level gives you options to extract insights from the collected metrics.

 ## Installation and Setup

-Whenever you install Kyverno via helm, a service called `kyverno-svc-metrics` gets created inside the `kyverno` namespace and this service ends up exposing the metrics at its port number 8000.
+When you install Kyverno via Helm, a service called `kyverno-svc-metrics` gets created inside the `kyverno` namespace and this service exposes metrics om port 8000.

 ```sh
 $ values.yaml